ModeladoFoundation/ocr-apps/hll/legion-realm/patch/README.md

 running applications on clusters and GPUs, we require at least CUDA 4.2 and and an installation of GASNET.
 Verify that the correct locations of these installations are set in 'runtime/runtime.mk'.
 At least Python 2.4 is required to run the 'legion_spy' debugging tool.
+To run legion on top of OCR, install OCR using the following steps:
+    - Compile OCR, set OCR_TYPE to the target and OCR_INSTALL to the installation point of OCR
+    - Set and export LD_LIBRARY_PATH to ${OCR_INSTALL}/lib:LD_LIBRARY_PATH
+    - Set and export OCR_CONFIG to the configuration you want to use for OCR (usually ${OCR_INSTALL}/share/ocr/config/${OCR_TYPE}/default.cfg)
+    - For more details refer https://xstack.exascale-tech.com

 Running Programs
 ==================================================================================
 When running applications users must set the 'LG_RT_DIR' environment variable to point to the 'runtime' directory for the repository.
 Makefiles will report an error if the environment variable is not set.

 Each application has a Makefile in its directory that is used to control the compilation of the application.
 At the top of the Makefile there are several different variables that can be used to control how the application is built.
 By default, applications are compiled in debug mode.
 This can be changed by